Alex-AK/lambda-notes/S4-applied-javascript/DOM-I.md

 - DOM is an object representation of HTML elements of a webpage.
   - code is given to browser and converted into objects
+- getElementby...('..') is faster because it's targeting the element, not the node with the element inside

 ## Documemnt Object Model - DOM